VisionandCognition/NHP-Process-MRI/docs/Processing_B0_fieldmap_for_undistortion.md

-Run 'process-fieldmaps.sh' or 'process-fieldmaps.sh x y z', where x,y,z are the center of the brain.
+Run `process-fieldmaps.sh` (from bin directory) or `process-fieldmaps.sh x y z`, where x,y,z are the center of the brain.
 Calling without arguments will initiate the processing and then open the magnitude image with fslview (so you can find center).

 Details